Did I say it was a good time to be a retro gaming fan? I’m pretty sure I did and it really is 😀

 The first was that Pier Solar has an audio CD and when used in a Sega CD in conjunction with the game cartridge the CD provides the game with background sound that is far superior to the cartridge alone.
 The Posterity Edition of Pier Solar comes with this CD but the Reprint edition does not.
 However, since you can download this CD to burn on your own blank disc no one will lose out.

-is was you might not have a pretty display case to hold your CD.
+The only downside is was you might not have a pretty display case to hold your CD.

 Enter Xam’d!
 A fellow Genesis fan and huge fan of Pier Solar.
 Xam’d created some excellent cover art for a variety of CD cases for this Pier Solar audio CD for anyone who has the Reprint Edition.
 And I am one of these people.
 Even though I do have the CD included in my Posterity Edition my Reprint Edition felt incomplete and I was very pleased to find Xam’d’s work.